sVarlog/ts_udemy_map/README.md

-For watch application need "parcel-bundler" package "parcel index.html" for start project in browser
+For start application need "parcel-bundler" package "parcel index.html" for start project in browser